 Acupuncture for Pregnancy Symptoms & Postnatal Depression.

-The chance of miscarriage is highest in the first trimester (12 weeks) of pregnancy and symptoms of threatened miscarriage including abdominal cramps and vaginal bleeding must be investigated promptly.
+The chance of miscarriage is highest in the first trimester (12 weeks) of pregnancy and any symptoms of threatened miscarriage including abdominal cramps and vaginal bleeding must be investigated promptly.

 Diagnosing and managing symptoms of perinatal anxiety and depression during pregnancy is also important, as it can be a serious illness that affects up to one in five expecting or new mothers.